The Are right, A Lot Amazon Leadership Principle reads:

 Leaders are right a lot.
 They have strong business judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.

 A great mnemonic for remembering how to get better living the Are right, a lot LP is: Have strong opinions, weakly held.
-This term was coined by Stanford University professor Paul Saffo.
+Stanford University professor Paul Saffo coined this term.

 However, having strong opinions (weakly held) is necessary, but not sufficient.
 For example, CX designers and PMs know that I get pretty bent out of shape when I see a UI mockup with ‘placeholder’ text in it like this: